rstacruz/rscss/docs/variants.md

   * Dashes are easier to type than underscores.
   * It kind of resembles switches in UNIX commands (`gcc -O2 -Wall -emit-last`).

-How do you deal with complex elements?
+How do you deal with complex components?
 Nest them.
 [Continue →](nested-components.md)
 <!-- {p:.pull-box} -->